-Diplomas will be issued to all graduates once each year at, or immediately following, the May commencement ceremony.
+Diplomas will be issued to graduates after the term in which all graduation requirements are completed and financial obligations to the college have been met.
+Eligible students are encouraged to attend the May commencement ceremony to celebrate accomplishments and receive a diploma folder.
 Transcripts, noting the completion of degrees and honors, will be available within one month after all coursework has been completed.
 All appeals for exceptions should be made to the Office of the Registrar.